tomsnunes/alpama/README.md

 - Mixed F16 / F32 precision
 - 4-bit quantization support
 - Runs on the CPU
+- Adds cool wrappers through Python and PowerShell scripts to load configuration profiles simplifying your experiments

 This was [hacked in an evening](https://github.com/ggerganov/llama.cpp/issues/33#issuecomment-1465108022) - I have no idea if it works correctly.
 Please do not make conclusions about the models based on the results from this implementation.